 Estimation.
 A hotly debated subject.
 Virtually everyone and their grandmother has written an article on estimates and why we need to stop doing them.
 It's even come up in our blog comments.
 Searching for "#noestimates" on Twitter results in a highly confusing thread of proponents and detractors, vehemently defending their positions.
-Where do we land here at Devbridge Group?
+Where do we land here at Devbridge?

 Why do estimates matter?

 Uber-branded cars have recently been spotted driving around various cities with cameras on top of them, but why?
 According to Uber (via Techcrunch), they are looking to "improve mapping features that are integral to the Uber experience - such as routing and estimated time of arrivals".
 Imagine Uber without ride time estimates or estimated fares - not nearly as successful, right?
 Estimates are useful because they set baselines upon which we can make decisions.
 Knowing that a car is two minutes away versus 10 matters.
 Knowing that the ride is probably going to cost you around eight bucks versus $40 allows you to make informed decisions about how you spend your money.

 It's the same thing in software development.
 Estimates are important because they help us make cost-benefit decisions.
 For most features, ideas, or even projects, you need to understand both how much something is roughly going to cost, and what you think you're going to get out of that investment to properly prioritize.
 Estimates carry value.
 We need to do them, despite how much we dislike them.

 People generally hate estimates for two reasons: how long estimates take to put together, and that estimates are often treated as commitments.